 - 1. (U) BANGLADESH: On 9 April, at 1400 local time, an unknown number of robbers boarded the Malta-flagged bulk carrier TAIZHOU PIONEER anchored at Chittagong Anchorage, near position 22:13N 091:44E.
 The robbers escaped unnoticed with an engine stolen from a fast rescue boat.
 The incident was reported to the local authorities. (vesseltracker.com; Clearwater Dynamics; IMB) - 2.
-(U) INDIA: On 8 April, at 2300 local time, an unknown number of robbers attempted to board a semi-submersible platform under tow in the Gulf of Khambhat, near position 21:28N 072:22E.
+(U) INDIA: On 8 April, at 2300 local time, an unknown number of robbers attempted to board the Saint Kitts and Nevis-flagged semi-submersible platform VEGA under tow by the Singapore-flagged anchor handling tug POSH OSPREY in the Gulf of Khambhat, near position 21:28N 072:22E.
 The authorities reported that the vessel and all crew were safe.
 The vessel did not require assistance and continued her voyage.
-(Clearwater Dynamics)

-K. (U) AUSTRALIA - NEW ZEALAND - PACIFIC OCEAN AREA: No current incidents to report.
+(ReCAAP; Clearwater Dynamics) - K. (U) AUSTRALIA NEW ZEALAND PACIFIC OCEAN AREA: No current incidents to report.